-Mary Buck Fine Art Photography includes photographs from Cuba and Paris.
-Mary also has a a line of images "Message in a Petal" which are floral photographs with inspirational images.
+Mary Buck Fine Art Photography includes photographs from Cuba and Venice.
 Mary sells her images online and has gallery shows at her studio in Duluth.

 Below is an article that appeared in the Gwinnett Daily Post in 2019

 “My quest for another year of photography expeditions brought me to many interesting places in 2018,” Duluth-based photographer Mary Buck said.